GOCDB/gocdb-failover-scripts/README.md

       |_ gocdb-autofailover.sh# MAIN SERVICE SCRIPT to mon production instance
       |_ engageFailover.sh    #   Child script, run if prolonged outage is detected

-  importDBdmpFile/            # Scripts download/install a .dmp of the prod data
+  importDBdmpFile/            # Scripts fetch/install a .dmp of the prod data
       |_ 1_runDbUpdate.sh     # MAIN SCRIPT that can be called from cron, invokes child scripts below
       |_ ora11gEnvVars.sh     #   Setup oracle env
-      |_ getDump.sh           #   Download a .dmp of the production data
+      |_ getDump.sh           #   Fetch a .dmp of the production data
       |_ dropGocdbUser.sh     #   Drops the current DB schema
-      |_ loadData.sh          #   Load the last successfully downloaded DB dmp into the RDBMS
+      |_ loadData.sh          #   Load the last successfully fetched DB dmp into the RDBMS
       |_ gatherStats.sh       #   Oracle gathers stats to re-index
       |_ pass_file_exemplar.txt   #   Sample pwd file for DB (rename to pass_file)